qoderunner/ip-finder/README.md

 # ip-finder
-Simple code that will help you find your IP
+Code for a simple website that will help you find your IP.